Board Certified Podiatrists | Expert Foot & Ankle Care

 Conservative management with padding, toe splints, wider footwear, and orthotics successfully controls symptoms in many patients.
 When deformities become rigid, cause persistent pain despite conservative care, create non-healing corns or calluses, significantly limit footwear options, or restrict daily activity, surgical correction is appropriate and provides excellent long-term results.

-At Balance Foot & Ankle, our foot surgeons perform hammertoe corrections with meticulous technique tailored to each patient’s specific deformity pattern.
+At Balance Foot & Ankle, our foot surgeons perform hammertoe corrections with careful technique tailored to each patient’s specific deformity pattern.
 We take a comprehensive approach that addresses all contributing factors — not just the most prominent toe — to achieve durable, functional results.

 Understanding Hammertoe Anatomy